 Ask anyone who has been to Bali and they’ll probably mention a sunrise hike to Mt.
 Batur as one of the most spectacular things to do on the island.
 And I have to agree.
 But what if I told you that you don’t have to trek an active volcano in the middle of the night to experience equally amazing views.
-Let me tell you about a magical place called Pinggan Village.
+Let me tell you about a secret place in Bali called Pinggan Village.

 Located in the Kintamani region northeast on the island at an altitude of 1300 meters above sea level, Pinggan Village is a unique sight.
 Or the village itself isn’t that special but what happens almost every day during sunrise definitely is.

 I first heard someone mention the mysterious Pinggan Village back in 2013 during my third trip to Bali.
-They described it as the most beautiful place in the world to watch the sunrise.
+They described it as the most beautiful place in Bali to watch the sunrise.
 I was intrigued and couldn’t wait to see this phenomenon with my own eyes.

-Ever since I’ve been trying to find a driver that could take me to Pinggan, but I didn’t have much luck.
+Ever since I’ve been trying to find a driver that could take me to Pinggan Village for sunrise, but I didn’t have much luck.
 Everyone I talked to just shook their heads and told me to go ask someone else.
 Which was kind of weird because the Balinese usually will move heaven and earth to make things happen.
 So I started to wonder if it was all just a myth.

 How to get to Pinggan Village

-After years of research, I finally found a couple of companies that offer sunrise tours to Pinggan Village.
+After a lot of research, I finally found a couple of companies that offer sunrise tours to Pinggan Village.
 One of them is called See Bali Tours, and no, I’m not affiliated with them in any way.
 Just a happy customer!

 I got a reply from Kadek Budi just hours after I messaged them with a lot of questions through their website.
 He came back with a detailed itinerary and the exact price for everything.
 He also listed all the stuff we would have to pay for ourselves like entrance fees, breakfast, lunch etc. I was impressed with how thorough the proposed itinerary was.